Here’s what we know about the states still counting ballots

-WASHINGTON (NEXSTAR) — There are millions of ballots still yet to be counted in six states that will ultimately decide the presidential race.
+WASHINGTON (NEXSTAR) — There are hundreds of thousands of ballots still yet to be counted in five states that will ultimately decide the presidential race.

-The Associated Press called Wisconsin for Joe Biden on Wednesday afternoon giving the challenger 248 electoral votes, while President Donald Trump has 214.
+The Associated Press called both Michigan and Wisconsin for Joe Biden on Wednesday giving the challenger 264 electoral votes, while President Donald Trump has 214.
 It takes 270 to win the presidency.
-Trump’s campaign has already requested a recount.
-Statewide recounts in Wisconsin have historically changed the vote tally by only a few hundred votes.
+Trump’s campaign has already threatened lawsuits in a number of states where the results are close.

 While it’s typical for the counting to continue past Election Day, it’s amplified in 2020 by the surge in mail-in votes.

-Here’s a look at the votes yet to be counted in the six outstanding states and what the experts say about those remaining ballots:
+Here’s a look at the votes yet to be counted in the five outstanding states and what the experts say about those remaining ballots:

+Nevada (leaning Biden) – All eyes will be on Nevada Thursday morning as the state is expected to release additional results around 12/11c.
+If Biden has enough support for major outlets to project him as Nevada’s winner, it would mean he’d reach the 270 threshold.

+Biden currently has a narrow lead with the Election Day vote largely counted.
+At this point, mail-in ballots remain, and the experts predict these will likely trend trend Biden.

 Alaska (leaning Trump) – While Trump has a solid lead in this state, tens of thousands of ballots won’t be counted for a few more days.